Roles and committees

-I am currently revising my PhD thesis into a monograph, tentatively titled The Signatory Imagination: Appropriation, Correspondence, and Encryption after James Joyce.
+I am currently revising my PhD thesis into a monograph, titled The Autographic Imagination: Signature and Literature after James Joyce.
 My project examines a twentieth-century lineage of writers and poets concerned with signatory inscription.
 By this, I mean the writing, tracing, branding, embossing, tattooing, or engraving of the name of a person or place onto various kinds of surfaces, as well as other forms of marking that approximate autography.
 My contention is that James Joyce’s novels demonstrate an explicit, underexplored concern with signature and the different imaginary investments (erotic, legal, preservative) that accompany its presence in the world.
 In Joyce’s wake, Samuel Beckett, Seamus Heaney, and Don DeLillo all produce texts that both engage with Joyce’s novels and think carefully about the potential of the signature as a material object.

 'Beckett's Vessels and the Animation of Containers', Journal of Modern Literature, 40.4, 75-89.